-Over the centuries, most of the London Roman Wall has been obscured by medieval additions and other development.
-However, there are some well-preserved parts which can still be seen today.
-The map highlights one of the more prominent remaining sections of the London Roman Wall, that at Tower Hill.
+Over the centuries, most of the London Roman Wall has been obscured by medieval additions and other development yet there are some well-preserved parts that can still be seen today.
+The Museum of London has more information on the London Roman Wall.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.